HomeResourcesAI in Marketing: More Than a Shiny Tool

 I’m not a tech geek.
 I’m a strategist.

-My experience in human transformation, org design, and change management is gold in AI projects.
-Why?
-Because success comes from blending strategy, people, and technology into one journey.
+My background in human transformation, organization design, and change management is what makes AI adoption succeed.
+Real impact comes from blending strategy, people, and technology into one journey.

 That means:

 Marketing leaders don’t need another trend to chase.
-They need a clear path:
+They need clarity and confidence.

 That’s the tripod we are building at The House of Marketing: combining vision, people, and ecosystem partnerships.